bcgov/platform-developer-docs/src/docs/automation-and-resiliency/app-resiliency-guidelines.md

 **[Keycloak](https://github.com/bcgov/ocp-sso)** - Platform Team

 * A highly available implementation of Keycloak
-* An example of how to implement Patroni (in the future, this will become an example of highly-available EDB instead)
+* An example of how to implement Patroni (in the future, this will become an example of a highly-available Enterprise DataBase (EDB) instead)

 **[Devhub](https://github.com/bcgov/devhub-app-web)** - Developer Experience